Jack Cust: Baltimore Orioles

-After spending all of 2013 out of professional baseball, Cust resurfaced with the Orioles after signing a minor league deal on February 5, 2014.
-His comeback attempt lasted 44 days; he was released on March 21.
+After spending all of 2013 out of professional baseball, Cust resurfaced with the Baltimore Orioles after signing a minor league contract with the team on February 5, 2014.
+His comeback attempt lasted 44 days; he was released prior to the start of the season on March 21.

 Mitchell Report

 On December 13, 2007, Cust was named in the Mitchell Report as a user of performance-enhancing drugs, although there was never any evidence outside of a conversation he once supposedly had with former teammate Larry Bigbie.
 Cust denied any wrongdoing or use of performance-enhancing drugs and said there were inaccuracies in his citation in the report.